-There will be 5 opportunities for discussion participation on topics provided in Blackboard.
+There will be 5 opportunities for discussion participation on topics provided.
 Student participation is expected, and will be graded.
 The student must use proper etiquette in discussion as both quality and quantity count.
 Posts cannot be edited or removed, and file attachments are discouraged since they may slow up reading.
-For the thread, each student will present his or her own informed opinion on the assigned topic forums in at least a 300 word or more original essay (with citations to support their assertions for full credit to be possible).
-Later in the same module/week, the student will post 150 word or more responses to at least 2 other students’ posts (don’t let the minimums be your maximum: minimal participation means a minimally passing grade).
+For the thread, each student will present his or her own informed opinion on the assigned topic in at least a 300 word or more original essay (with citations to support their assertions for full credit to be possible).
+All threads must adhere to current APA format.
+Later in the same Module: Week, the student will post 150 word or more responses to at least 2 other students’ posts.
+All replies must adhere to current APA format.

 Case Studies are an opportunity for the student to apply his/her reading and what he/she has learned in the course to real life situations.
 The student will propose a course of action appropriate to the context of the case/facts.
 The student must demonstrate critical thinking skills in analyzing, synthesizing, integrating, and drawing conclusions.
 The student must support his/her evaluation and recommendations with evidence.
 The student will need a minimum of 3–5 references for each case study.
 Each case study must be 5–7 pages.
 The student must integrate a biblical worldview in his/her proposed course of action for each case study.
 The paper must have a substantive conclusion that summarizes the student’s key points.
 The paper must also have a cover paper and a reference page in current APA format.

-Each week students will watch a brief video and answer a few multiple choice questions related to the video.
+Each Module: Week students will watch a brief video and answer a few multiple choice questions related to the video.